nickmkk/LAN.Core.Types/README.md

 ```c#
   BsonSerializer.RegisterSerializer(typeof(CustomDecimal), new CustomDecimalBsonSerializer());
 ```
-Then, just register the serializers when your application starts up and you can start serializing custom value types, yay!
+Finally, just register the serializers when your application starts up and you can start serializing custom value types, yay!